Sharmaji Namkeen: Reception

 The film received positive reviews from critics and audience with praise for its performances and direction.

 Renuka Vyavahare of The Times Of India gave the film a rating of 4/5.
 Sukanya Verma of Rediff gave the film a rating of 4/5 and wrote, "Sharmaji Namkeen is Rishi Kapoor's swansong and show.
 His cinematic memories are coloured in liveliest hues of celebration and happiness."

-Bhavna Agarwal of Bollywood Bubble gave the film a rating of 4/5 and wrote, "Late Rishi Kapoor and Paresh Rawal serve you a savoury and sweet story which tugs at your heartstrings.
-A must-watch for those who enjoy simple storytelling."

 Simran Singh of Dna India gave the film a rating of 3.5/5 and wrote, "Sharmaji Namkeen is a perfect ode to Rishi Kapoor, and this feel-good cinema is a fun-filled, emotional rollercoaster ride for the family."
 Shubham Kulkarni of Koimoi gave the film a rating of 3.5/5 and wrote, "It marks the end of an era of Indian cinema and maybe the beginning of many good things."
 Prateek Sur of Outlook India gave the film a rating of 3.5/5 and wrote, "Actor Rishi Kapoor's last film is a sweet and simple tale about parents after their retirement."
 Pratikshya Mishra of The Quint gave the film a rating of 3.5/5 and stated, "'Sharmaji Namkeen' is a fitting send off to Rishi Kapoor's skill and stature."
 Saibal Chatterjee of NDTV gave the film a rating of 3/5 and wrote, "In what is obviously an unusual experiment, Paresh Rawal steps into the breach in several key scenes, including the crucial climactic ones."
-Sanjana Jadhav of Pinkvilla gave the film a rating of 3/5 and wrote, "Sharmaji Namkeen is strictly a few laughs with its heart in the right place."
 Anna M. M. Vetticad of Firstpost gave the film a rating of 3/5 and wrote, "The single-role-divided-between-two-actors experiment is perfectly sewed by the naturalism in Hitesh Bhatia's storytelling, and the decision not to overtly manipulate our emotions either."
 Taran Adarsh of Bollywood Hungama gave the film a rating of 3/5 and wrote, "Despite its shortcomings, SHARMAJI NAMKEEN is a heartwarming film and will leave viewers smiling."

 Shubhra Gupta of Indian Express gave the film a rating of 2.5/5 and wrote, "Rishi Kapoor is truly namkeen in this film, showing us how it is done, light on his feet, light in his eyes, a will to live.
 Jeena isi ka naam hai."
 Tushar Joshi of India Today stated, "The story of Sharmaji Namkeen, Rishi Kapoor's last film, is not new but is a reminder that we've lost a terrific actor."
 Monika Rawal Kukreja of Hindustan Times stated, "Rishi Kapoor and Paresh Rawal seamlessly share the story of an endearing retiree."